Overview Installation What to Expect How It Works Languages Detection Layers Performance GitHub Action Output Formats

 LayerWhat It DetectsStatus

-L2 - Interface GraphHTTP contract conflicts.
+L2 - Route ContractsHTTP contract conflicts.
 Route changed required fields, client still sends old fields.
-Supports Python (Flask, FastAPI) and TypeScript (Express, Fastify, Next.js).Built
+Supports Go (Chi, Gin, Echo, Gorilla, Fiber, stdlib), Java/Kotlin (Spring, Micronaut, Ktor, JAX-RS), Python (Flask, FastAPI, Django), Ruby (Rails, Sinatra, Grape), TypeScript (Express, Hono, Fastify, Next.js, Koa), C# (ASP.NET), PHP (Laravel), Rust (Actix, Axum, Rocket).Built

 L3a - GraphQLGraphQL schema conflicts.
 Schema field removed or renamed, query on another branch still references it.Built